venetak/natural-language-parser/README.md

 # Natural Language Parser in Typescript
 [![Run Tests](https://github.com/venetak/natural-language-parser/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/venetak/natural-language-parser/actions/workflows/run-tests.yml)

 The purpose of this tool is to create an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) from a sentence in English.
-You ca use the generated abstract syntax tree to analyze the semantics of the sentence and used them as input for a natural language interpreter.
+You ca use the generated abstract syntax tree to analyze the semantics of the sentence and use them as an input for a natural language interpreter.

 # Structure

-The language grammar rules is defined in [grammar/BNF.txt](https://github.com/venetak/natural-language-parser/blob/main/src/grammar/BNF.txt) - it in [Backus–Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
+The language grammar rules are defined in [grammar/BNF.txt](https://github.com/venetak/natural-language-parser/blob/main/src/grammar/BNF.txt) - it is in [Backus–Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 The actual implementation is an Object Oriented approach using TypeScript classes.

 # Usage
 ## Setup